JosephROConnor16/myProject/README.md

 # myProject
-This is a brand new project that I will be practicing in
+This is a brand new project

+Second update to readme doc